 The Honors Track in History offers many options for completing both in a timely fashion, with only a minimum of 3 additional credits beyond the 33 required for the History major.
 First, students must qualify for and apply to the UHM Honors Program.

 Students accepted into the Honors Program as freshmen may explore Honors History in the following courses:

 - HIST 161A World Cultures in Perspective to 1500: Meets FGA

 - HIST 162A World Cultures in Perspective from 1500: Meets FGB

 History majors can fulfill the Honors program requirements with the following options:

 - HON 491 (Junior Seminar) or History graduate class (600-level) (3 credits)

 - Alternatively, History majors can fulfill the Honors 491 Junior Seminar requirement by taking a History graduate reading course (topics vary each semester), with the instructor’s permission and subject to department rules.
-It may be counted in the appropriate field for the major or as the one additional course for the major.

 - HON 495 Introduction to Research

 - HIST 396 Introduction to the Study of History